willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 stream CNNs[@simonyan2014_TwoStreamConvolutionalNetworks] trained for action recognition.
 There are other architectures for action recognition, but they are out of the scope of this investigation.
-A method for determining the importance of regions in an input frame to a network called Excitation Backpropagation (EBP)[@zhang2016_TopdownNeuralAttention] is utilised and extended to produce excitation maps (heat maps indicating the regions of importance to exciting a neuron in the network) across sequences of frames from a video sequence.
+A method for determining the importance of regions in a network input in producing a given classification called Excitation Backpropagation (EBP)[@zhang2016_TopdownNeuralAttention] is utilised and extended to produce attention maps (heatmaps indicating the regions of importance in activating a given neuron in the network) across sequences of frames from a video sequence.

 # Background {#sec:background}